 Keep track of upcoming projects, meetings and events with SharePoints Calendar.
 Discover how to navigate through the different calendar views, how each view functions and how to change your calendar to show a list of upcoming events.

 Add items to a calendar, this clip is exactly what it sounds like.
-Watch and learn a quick way to add a new event or reoccurring events to your SharePoint calendar.
+Watch and learn a quick way to add a new event to your SharePoint calendar.
 It's that simple!

 ClipTraining is a leading creator of eLearning for Microsoft Office, Microsoft Windows, and many more business applications.
 The ClipTraining Library is a continuously growing resource for educating and supporting individuals, K-12 students, and business organizations.
 Through to-the-point, task-based lessons called Clips, every student is empowered with on-demand knowledge to expand their skills.
 Having access to our courses is like working with the expert by your side!